 Protein Intake for Women Calculator

-Calculate your personalized protein requirements based on your unique physiology, lifestyle, and fitness goals.
+Calculate your personalised protein requirements based on your unique physiology, lifestyle, and fitness goals.

 What Your Result Means

-Understanding your daily gram target is the first step toward better hormonal health and body composition.
-The protein intake for women calculated above is personalized based on your physical markers.
+Understanding your daily protein target is the first step toward better hormonal health and body composition.
+The protein intake for women shown above is personalised based on your physical markers, activity, and goal.

-• Weight Loss: When in a deficit, protein is crucial to ensure you lose fat rather than lean muscle tissue.
+• Weight Loss: When in a caloric deficit, higher protein ensures you lose fat rather than lean muscle tissue.

-• Muscle Gain: To build a toned physique, your intake must support the repair of muscle fibers post-workout.
+• Muscle Building: To build a toned physique, your intake must support the repair of muscle fibres post-workout.

 Why Women Require Specific Protein Targets

 Women’s bodies have different nutritional requirements compared to men due to hormonal fluctuations, lower average lean mass, and bone density considerations.
-Adequate protein intake for women supports:
+Adequate protein intake for women supports multiple systems simultaneously.

 Hormonal Balance

 Proteins are the building blocks of hormones.
-Essential amino acids are needed to synthesize insulin, growth hormones, and even those that regulate the menstrual cycle.
+Essential amino acids are required to synthesise insulin, growth hormones, oestrogen-binding proteins, and even those that regulate the menstrual cycle and mood.

 Bone Density

-As women age, the risk of osteoporosis increases.
-Protein works alongside calcium and Vitamin D to maintain bone matrix strength.
+As women age — especially post-menopause — the risk of osteoporosis increases significantly.
+Protein works alongside calcium and Vitamin D to maintain bone matrix strength and reduce fracture risk.

 The Science Behind the Calculation